gatech-genemark/StartLink-exp/sbsp/README.md

     conda env create -f install/startlink.yml --name startlink

-## StartLink Gene Predictions and Reproducing Results
+## StartLink Gene Predictions

+Due to the nature of StartLink as a comparative approach, experiments can take several hours to several days to complete (depending on your setup).
+In light of this, we also provide all intermediary results, which include all gene predictions done by StartLink(+).
+These can be found in the `results` directory.

+##  Reproducing Results

 We provide a document detailing how to reproduce all results.
 This can be found at `info/reproduce.[html|pdf]`

-Note: Due to the nature of StartLink as a comparative approach, experiments can take several hours to several days to complete (depending on your setup).
-In light of this, we also provide all intermediary results, which include all gene predictions done by StartLink(+).
-These can be found in the `results` directory.

 ## Folder structure